wgottwalt/gnu_modula2_playground/README.md

 examples running.
 But I plan to complete this, because I really enjoy how well that works.
 (Just to mention it: I also work on Xlib, libpci and SDL2 wrapper code, but they are far more complex.)

+-- libpciaccess --

+This is an attempt to properly wrap an C bases library and is complete.
+There I split bindings and the actuall Modula-2 interface.
+The reason is simple, the C based lib returns char arrays, something which is difficult to deal with.
+Modula-2 has stricter typing and things like returning dynamic allocated strings how it is done in C is a problem in Modula-2.
+There a dynamic strings in the Modula-2 libs, but they are not the same.
+Plus, you always have to figure out how owning of these allocated memory is done.
+Is the lib freeing the memory or does the lib user have to do it?
+For this reason this wrapper copies the string to a fixed length string, a defoned type which can used as a returning type in Modula-2 procedures.
+Another really difficult part a C bitfields which are an extreme example of packed types.
+I had to do thourough testing, hence I included some testing examples.
+The way how it is done here is a GCC feature, I'm pretty sure that this will not work with other Modula-2 compilers.